adus/portal-documentation/_documents/access_examples.md

 * Understand how to fill the fields involved in making a request to the database.
 * Understand how to access the API using cURL and Python.

-Each of the forms on the downloads page has a set of fields which may be filled in order to request a constrained set of data.
-The purpose of some of these fields, such as start_date and end_date should be self-explanatory.
-The individual values for other, less-intuitive fields, such as the station_id, highway_id or segment_id fields are available through the Stations Metadata, Highways Metadata, or Travel Time Segment Inventory forms, all of which only require start and end dates as input.
+Each of the forms on the Downloads page has a set of fields which may be filled in order to request a constrained set of data.
+The purpose of some of these fields, such as `start_date` and `end_date` should be self-explanatory.
+The individual values for other, less-intuitive fields, such as the `station_id`, `highway_id`, or `segment_id` fields are available through the Stations Metadata, Highways Metadata, or Travel Time Segment Inventory forms, all of which only require start and end dates as input.

 The date format used by the forms is YYYY-MM-DD.